Stanleyy03840/Stanleyy03840.github.io/tpt/Quiz2.md

 * Q22: Option D is correct because IPv6 allows for more IP addresses than IPv4, which allows more devices to be connected.

 * Q43: Option A is correct because it ifrst initializes count to 1, and then moves forward 1 square, rotate left, forward 2 squares, rotate left, forward 3 squares, rotate left, forward 4 squares, rotate left.
-The robot ends up i nteh bottom right facing upward, which is the same as the given code segment.
+The robot ends up in the bottom right facing upward, which is the same as the given code segment.

 * Q46: Option A is incorrect because as more people add content to the encyclopedia, it becomes harder to check if content is copyrighted or not.
 Option C is correct because with more people contributing, there are an increased number of perspectives.